 We try to be as inclusive as possible and will go to great lengths to try and make sure all course participants are treated respectfully and fairly, with every chance to meaningfully participate.
 Course staff have undergone specific training in supporting people with a wide range of abilities.

 All our centres and sites are nut free and our catering team are highly competent in advising on and providing for a wide range of special dietary requirements and allergen avoidance.

 All food will be provided by the centre.

 We will always have a first aid trained member of our staff on-site when there are groups staying with us and they’ll always make sure you know where to find them in case you need them during the night.

-Children will be sleeping in tents in groups of 2, with school staff close by.
+Children will be sleeping in dormitories, with school staff close by.